 Pipe flanges are metal connectors used to connect pipes, valves, pumps and other parts of a piping system.
-They provide an access point for inspections, cleaning and repairs.
+They provide an access point for inspections, cleaning, and repairs.
 Pipe flanges are usually welded or screwed to a pipe then bolted into place.

 Pipe flanges can be described as collars, discs or rings designed to provide extra support, allow for additional attachments and block off piping.
 There are numerous styles of pipe flanges, each made from a variety of materials.
 Some popular styles are aluminum flanges, plated flanges, tank flanges, steel flanges, plastic flanges and galvanized flanges.
+The most commonly used material is carbon steel.

 Standard flange designs include threaded flanges, lap joint flanges, welding neck flanges, blind flanges, slip-on flanges and socket weld flanges.